mlabuda2/nf-tower-docs/docs/compute-envs/aws-batch.md

     !!! warning "EBS autoscaling may cause unattached volumes on large clusters" When running large AWS Batch clusters (hundreds of compute nodes or more), EC2 API rate limits may cause the deletion of unattached EBS volumes to fail.
 Volumes that remain active after Nextflow jobs have completed will incur additional costs, and should be manually deleted.
 Monitor your AWS account for any orphaned EBS volumes via the EC2 console, or with a Lambda function.
 See [here](https://aws.amazon.com/blogs/mt/controlling-your-aws-costs-by-deleting-unused-amazon-ebs-volumes/) for more information.

-16. With the optional **Enable Fusion mounts** feature enabled, S3 buckets specified in **Pipeline work directory** and **Allowed S3 Buckets** will be mounted as file system volumes in the EC2 instances carrying out the Batch job execution.
-These buckets will be accessible at `/fusion/s3/<bucket-name>`.
-For example, if the bucket name is `s3://imputation-gp2`, the Nextflow pipeline will access it using the file system path `/fusion/s3/imputation-gp2`.
+16. With the optional **Enable Fusion mounts (deprecated)** feature enabled, S3 buckets specified in **Pipeline work directory** and **Allowed S3 Buckets** are mounted as file system volumes in the EC2 instances carrying out the Batch job execution.
+These buckets can then be accessed at `/fusion/s3/<bucket-name>`.
+For example, if the bucket name is `s3://imputation-gp2`, your pipeline will access it using the file system path `/fusion/s3/imputation-gp2`. **Note:** This feature has been deprecated.
+Consider using Fusion v2 (see above) for enhanced performance and stability.

     !!! tip
         You do not need to modify your pipeline or files to take advantage of this feature.
-Nextflow is able to recognise these buckets automatically and will replace any reference to files prefixed with `s3://` with the corresponding Fusion mount paths.
+Nextflow will automatically recognize and replace any reference to files prefixed with `s3://` with the corresponding Fusion mount paths.

 17. Select **Enable GPUs** if you intend to run GPU-dependent workflows in the compute environment.
 See [GPU usage](./overview.md#aws-batch) for more information.